 To evaluate the results returned by the instrumented mobile application, subscribe new Measures for Mobile Actions in the Measure Configuration dialog box.
-To access it, right click your system profile and select Edit system profile > Measures, then expand User Experience Management > User Actions > Mobile Actions and double click the required measure.
+To access it, click Settings > Edit system profile > Measures, then expand User Experience Management > User Actions > Mobile Actions and double-click the required measure.
 See Edit a System Profile and System Profile - Measures.

-When you have configured AppMon for mobile data collection, the Visits Dashlet displays mobile visits, identified by mobile device, and shows all user actions per visit.
-To easily identify mobile visits, click Grouping and select either the Client type, Client family or Application
+When you have configured AppMon for mobile data collection, the Visits dashlet displays mobile visits, identified by mobile device, and shows all user actions per visit.
+To easily identify mobile visits in the dashlet, click Grouping and select either the Client type, Client family or Application.

-The Transaction Flow dashlet displays a visualization of your PurePaths, including PurePaths for mobile devices.
-To open it, right click a PurePath you want to analyze and select Drill down > Transaction Flow.
+The Transaction Flow dashlet can also visualize your mobile app PurePaths.
+To open it, right-click a PurePath you want to analyze and select Drill down > Transaction Flow.